namadaza/better-twitter/src/lib/reading-highlights.md

 ### Autobiography of Malcom X, as Told to Alex Hawley Page 193:

-''The devil has only thirty-three degrees of knowledge-known as Masonry," Reginald said.
-I can so specifically re- member the exact phrases since, later, I was going to teach them so many times to others.
-"The devil uses his Masonry to rule other people.''
-He told me that this God had come to America, and that he had made himself known to a man named Elijah-' 'a black man, just like us.''
-This God had let Elijah know, Reginald said, that the devil's "time was up
+"The devil has only thirty-three degrees of knowledge-known as Masonry," Reginald said.
+I can so specifically remember the exact phrases since, later, I was going to teach them so many times to others.
+"The devil uses his Masonry to rule other people."
+He told me that this God had come to America, and that he had made himself known to a man named Elijah-"a black man, just like us."
+This God had let Elijah know, Reginald said, that the devil's "time was up."

 ### Autobiography of Malcom X, as Told to Alex Hawley Page 202:

 I was to learn later that Elijah Muhammad's tales, like this one of "Yacub," infuriated the Muslims of the East.
-While at Mecca, I reminded them that it was their fault, since they them- selves hadn't done enough to make real Islam known in the West.
+While at Mecca, I reminded them that it was their fault, since they themselves hadn't done enough to make real Islam known in the West.
 Their silence left a vacuum into which any religious faker could step and mislead our people.

 ### Autobiography of Malcom X, as Told to Alex Hawley Page 204:

 But bending my knees to pray-that act-well, that took me a week.
 You know what my life had been.
-Picking a lock to rob some- one's house was the only way my knees had ever been bent before.
+Picking a lock to rob someone's house was the only way my knees had ever been bent before.
 I had to force myself to bend my knees.
 And waves of shame and embarrassment would force me back up.
 For evil to bend its knees, admitting its guilt, to implore the forgiveness of God, is the hardest thing in the world.
 It's easy for me to see and to say that now.
 But then, when I was the personification of evil, I was going through it.
-Again, again, I would force myself back down into the praying-to-Allah pos-ture.
-When finally I was able to make myself stay down-I didn't know what to say to Allah
+Again, again, I would force myself back down into the praying-to-Allah posture.
+When finally I was able to make myself stay down-I didn't know what to say to Allah.

 ### Autobiography of Malcom X, as Told to Alex Hawley Page 205:

 I became increasingly frustrated at not being able to express what I wanted to convey in letters that I wrote, especially those to Mr. Elijah Muhammad.
 In the street, I had been the most articulate hustler out there-I had commanded attention when I said something.
 But now, trying to write simple English, I not only wasn't articulate, I wasn't even functional.
-How would I sound writing in slang, the way I would say it, something such as, "Look, daddy, let me pull your coat about a cat, Elijah Muhammad-'' Many who today hear me somewhere in person, or on tele-vision, or those who read something I've said, will think I went to school far beyond the eighth grade.
+How would I sound writing in slang, the way I would say it, something such as, "Look, daddy, let me pull your coat about a cat, Elijah Muhammad-" Many who today hear me somewhere in person, or on television, or those who read something I've said, will think I went to school far beyond the eighth grade.
 This impression is due entirely to my prison studies.

 ### Autobiography of Malcom X, as Told to Alex Hawley Page 211:

 I saw how since the sixteenth century, the so-called "Christian trader" white man began to ply the seas in his lust for Asian and African empires, and plunder, and power.
 I read, I saw, how the white man never has gone among the non-white peoples bearing the Cross in the true manner and spirit of Christ's teachings-meek, humble, and Christ-like.
 I perceived, as I read, how the collective white man had been actually nothing but a piratical opportunist who used Faustian machinations to make his own Christianity his initial wedge in criminal conquests.
 First, always "religiously," he branded "heathen" and "pagan" labels upon ancient non-white cultures and civilizations.
 The stage thus set, he then turned upon his non-white victims his weapons of war.

 ### Autobiography of Malcom X, as Told to Alex Hawley Page 213:

 As I see it today, the ability to read awoke inside me some long dormant craving to be mentally alive.
 I certainly wasn't seeking any degree, the way a college confers a status symbol upon its students.
-My homemade edu-cation gave me, with every additional book that I read, a little bit more sensitivity to the deafness, dumbness, and blindness that was afflicting the black race in America.
+My homemade education gave me, with every additional book that I read, a little bit more sensitivity to the deafness, dumbness, and blindness that was afflicting the black race in America.
 Not long ago, an English writer telephoned me from London, asking questions.
 One was, "What's your alma mater?"
 I told him, "Books."
-You will never catch me with a free fifteen minutes in which I'm not studying something I feel might be able to help the black man
+You will never catch me with a free fifteen minutes in which I'm not studying something I feel might be able to help the black man.

 ### Autobiography of Malcom X, as Told to Alex Hawley Page 214:

 Schopenhauer, Kant, Nietzsche, naturally, I read all of those.
-I don't respect them; I amjust trying to remember some of those whose theories I soaked up in those years.
+I don't respect them; I am just trying to remember some of those whose theories I soaked up in those years.
 These three, it's said, laid the groundwork on which the Fascist and Nazi philosophy was built.
 I don't respect them because it seems to me that most of their time was spent arguing about things that are not really important.
-They remind me of so many of the Negro ''intellectuals," so-called, with whom I have come in contact-they are always arguing about something useless.
+They remind me of so many of the Negro "intellectuals," so-called, with whom I have come in contact-they are always arguing about something useless.

 ### Autobiography of Malcom X, as Told to Alex Hawley Page 217:

 A lot of these black convicts still wouldn't believe it unless they could see that a white man had said it.
-So, often, I would read to these brothers selected pas-sages from white men's books.
-I'd explain to them that the real truth was known to some white men, the scholars;
-but there had been a conspiracy down through the generations to keep the truth from black men
+So, often, I would read to these brothers selected passages from white men's books.
+I'd explain to them that the real truth was known to some white men, the scholars; but there had been a conspiracy down through the generations to keep the truth from black men.

 ### Autobiography of Malcom X, as Told to Alex Hawley Page 224: